A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Results and discussion

-Deposition rate data obtained in the previous study of \citeauthor{Guingo2008a} \cite{Guingo2008a}, using a stochastic model to account for the coherent structures, e.g. sweeps and ejections, in turbulent boundary layers, show an good agreement with experimental data plot of \citeauthor{Papavergos1984}\cite{Papavergos1984}(who plotted all the available measured data on deposition rates at the time).
+Deposition rate data obtained in the previous study of \citeauthor{Guingo2008a} \cite{Guingo2008a}, using a stochastic model to account for the coherent structures, e.g. sweeps and ejections, in turbulent boundary layers, show good agreement with experimental data plot of \citeauthor{Papavergos1984}\cite{Papavergos1984}(who plotted all the available measured data on deposition rates at the time).
 As the present stochastic quadrant model also accounts for such features in turbulent boundary layers, it is worth comparing our predicted deposition rates with the same experimental data as \citeauthor{Guingo2008a} have done.
 FIG.~\ref{fig:comparison_vplus2} shows the comparison.
 As can be seen, the predicted deposition rates from the present stochastic model fall well into the middle realm of experimental data of \citeauthor{Papavergos1984} thanks to the larger scatter of the experimental data.
-Moreover, although the approach of the present stochastic quadrant model accounting for the coherent events in turbulent boundary layers is different from that of \citeauthor{Guingo2008a}, the predicted results for particle deposition are in line with those of \citeauthor{Guingo2008a}.